Institute for Data, Systems, and Society

 Completion of the academic and research requirements of the TPP SM typically takes four terms.

 The TPP curriculum normally begins in September; applications are due by December 15.
 TPP seeks applicants with relevant work or research experience as well as the ability to demonstrate evidence of leadership and initiative in their professional or other activities.
 All applicants should have a strong basis in engineering or science.
-For the 2023 admissions cycle, the GRE General Test will not be accepted.
+For the 2025 admissions cycle, the GRE General Test will be optional.

 Contact the TPP program office, Room E17-373, 617-258-7295, for additional information.